FluidPlay/Skeletor_S3O/README.md

 https://www.youtube.com/watch?v=DaMLNfOR6KU

 # Skeletor_S3O
-A blender script that automatically generates a skeleton for an s3o imported model for SpringRTS animation
+A blender script that automatically generates a skeleton for an s3o imported model for SpringRTS and Recoil Engine animation

 Usage: